AztecProtocol/aztec-packages/yellow-paper/docs/intro.md

     B --> C
     C --> A
 ```
-Mermaid support multiple types of diagrams so finding one that suite your needs should be possible.
-Consult their [documentation](https://mermaid.js.org/intro/getting-started.html) or try out their [live editor](https://mermaid.live/) to see if they got what you need.
+Mermaid supports multiple types of diagrams, so finding one that suits your needs should be possible.
+Consult their [documentation](https://mermaid.js.org/intro/getting-started.html) or try out their [live editor](https://mermaid.live/) to see if they've got what you need.

 When writing class diagrams, we recommend using the `classDiagram` type and composition arrows `*--` to represent extensions.
-Also for the sake of readability, add all the components in the class itself, also if their are a composite.
+Also for the sake of readability, add all the components in the class itself, including composite types.
 For example:

 ```txt
 ```mermaid